ITI/ICS-Security-Tools/protocols/README.md

 - [ModbusPal](http://modbuspal.sourceforge.net) - ModbusPal is a MODBUS slave simulator.
 Its purpose is to offer an easy to use interface with the capabilities to reproduce complex and realistic MODBUS environments.
 Mirror available [here](../tools/mirrored/modbuspal/).
 - [SMOD](../tools/mirrored/smod/) - MODBUS Penetration Testing Framework. smod is a modular framework with every kind of diagnostic and offensive feature you could need in order to pentest modbus protocol.
 It is a full Modbus protocol implementation using Python and Scapy. (mirrored as original source is now gone)
 - [mbtget](https://github.com/sourceperl/mbtget) - A simple modbus/TCP client write in pure Perl.

+### Traffic Generation

+- [Modbus Traffic Generation](https://github.com/iti/ics-trafficgen/) - pyModbus-based traffic generation that can take a profile of traffic, apply scriptable variation, and result in output of Modbus traffic matching that profile.

 ### Fuzzing